sisl/AA222Project1/README.md

 # Project1 Starter Code

 ## Code overview
-- `language.txt` is a text file specifying the programming language in which the assignment is completed.
+- `language.txt` is a text file specifying the programming language in which the assignment is completed. *This is the very first thing you should edit*
-- `make_submission.sh` is a shell script which will create a zip file for submission to gradescope (Unix).
-- `make_submission_gitbash.sh` is a shell script which will create a zip file for submission to gradescope (Windows GitBash).
 - `project1_py` is a folder with starter code for completing the project in python
     - `project1_py/project1.py` contains the function `optimize` in which your code must be written.
     - `project1_py/helpers.py` contains optimization problems, random search, and test functions.
 - `project1_jl` is a folder with starter code for completing the project in Julia.
     - `project1_jl/project1.jl` contains the function `optimize` in which your code must be written.
     - `project1_jl/helpers.jl` contains optimization problems, random search, and test functions.
-- `localtest.py` runs tests on `project0_py`
+- `localtest.py` runs tests on `project1_py`
 - `localtest.jl` runs tests on `project1_jl`
+- `make_submission.sh` is a shell script which will create a zip file for submission to gradescope (Unix).
+- `make_submission_gitbash.sh` is a shell script which will create a zip file for submission to gradescope (Windows GitBash).

 ## Rules